ColeHannum/MLB-Draft-EDA/README.md

 <img src = "images/InflationBonus.png" style>
 </p>

-For further insights and a look into the cleaning portion of this project, please take a look at the jupyter notebook.
+Please take a look at the jupyter notebook to see further insights

 ## Data Used
 + [MLB Draft Kaggle Dataset used](https://www.kaggle.com/code/footballjoe789/pybaseballrepository/output)